 Residents may NOT

-bring hazardous material, paint, tires, and construction debris.
+bring hazardous material, paint, tires,

 Some residents have abused the

 prohibition on construction debris in the past and the Trustees reserve the